BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 67 ---

-![A minimalist, text-only logo for the Joint Committee of the European Supervisory Authorities.
-The text is in a grey, sans-serif, uppercase font on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo on the left features a circle of blue stars around the lowercase acronym "esma".
-The EIOPA logo on the right has a blue, stylized, transparent cube with stars and the lowercase acronym "eiopa" below it.

-esma European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the European Banking Authority (EBA) with the title "The Risk Factors Guidelines" above it.
-The logo is a blue rectangle with the acronym "EBA" in large white letters on the left, and the full name "European Banking Authority" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 9: Sectoral guidelines for providers of investment funds

 205. The provision of investment funds can involve multiple parties: the fund manager,